smarie/python-parsyfiles/README.md

-# python simple file collection parsing framework (sficopaf)
+# python simple file collection parsing framework (parsyfiles)
-A declarative framework to read complex objects made of several files, using a user-provided library of unitary file parsers.
+A declarative framework that combines most popular python parsers (json, jprops, pickle...) with user-defined parsers and type converters, in order to easily read objects from files.
+It is able to read an object even if the object's content comes from several files requiring several parsers: this is typically useful to read test data where you want to combine datasets, parameters, expected results and what not.

+It leverages PEP484 type hints in order to intelligently use the best parser/converter chain, and to try several combinations if relevant

+This library provides a *framework*, not a specific parser for a specific file format.
+However it also comes bundled with a couple unitary file parsers to parse simple objects that can be represented as dictionaries.
+Therefore intended audience is composed of :

+* developers looking for a fast way to parse dictionaries and simple objects from various formats (json, properties, cfg, csv...) using standard python libraries.
+They can combine this library with [classtools_autocode](https://github.com/smarie/python-classtools-autocode) to preserve compact, readable and checked classes.

-This library provides a *framework*, not a specific parser !
-Although it comes with a couple unitary file parsers as an example, it is intended for users that already know how to parse their various files independently, but who are looking for a higher-level tool to read complex objects made of several files/folders and potentially requiring to combine several parsers.
+* developers who already know how to parse their various files independently, but looking for a higher-level tool to read complex objects made of several files/folders and potentially requiring to combine several parsers.

 Typical use cases of this library :

-* read collections of test cases on the file system - each test case being composed of several files (for example 2 'test inputs' .csv files, 1 'test configuration' .cfg file, and one 'reference test results' json file)
+* **read collections of test cases** on the file system - each test case being composed of several files (for example 2 'test inputs' .csv files, 1 'test configuration' .cfg file, and one 'reference test results' json file)
-* more generally, read complex objects, for example made of several csv files (timeseries + descriptive data), combinations of csv and xml/json files, configuration files, etc.
+* more generally, **read complex objects that for some reason are not represented by a single XML or Json representation**, for example objects made of several csv files (timeseries + descriptive data), combinations of csv and xml/json files, configuration files, etc.

 ## Main features

-* **Declarative**: you *first* define the type of objects to parse - by creating a class -, then you use `parse_collection` or `parse_item` on the appropriate folder or file path.
+* **Declarative (class-based)**: you *first* define the objects to parse - by creating or importing their class -, then you use `parse_item` on the appropriate folder or file path.
+* **No annotations required**: as opposed to data binding frameworks, this is meant for you to parse object types that may already exist, and potentially only for tests.
+Therefore the framework does not require that you tag your classes with parsing hints
-* **Supports several unitary file parsers for the same object type**.
-Thanks to a combined *{Type+Extension}* registration, you register unitary file parsers for a given object type *and* for a given file extension (for example `str` + `.txt`).
-This allows users to register several parsers for the same object type, supporting various formats represented by the extensions.
+* **Multi-format (file extension-based)**.
+Thanks to a combined *{Type + file extension}* registration, you register unitary file parsers for a given object type *and* a given file extension (for example `parseFooTxt()` is the parser registered for object `Foo` + extension `.txt`).
+This allows you to register **other** parsers for the same object type (for example `parseFooBin()`for `Foo` + `.bin`), to support various alternative formats for the same object.
+* **Simple objects out of the box**: simple objects that may be represented as dictionaries are very easy to read, with `parse_simple_object()`

+**TODO**

 * **Supports complex classes** : the main interest of this framework is its ability to define complex classes that spans across several files.
 For example, a `MyTestCase` class that would have two fields `input: DataFrame` and `expected_output: str`.
 The class constructor is introspected in order to find the *required* and *optional* fields and their names.
 Fields may be objects or collections (that should be declared with the `typing` module such as `Dict[str, Foo]`) in order for the framework to keep track of the underlying collection types)
 * **Recursive**: fields may themselves be collections or complex types.
 In which case they are represented by several files.
 * Supports **two main file mapping flavours**: